Authentic Japanese teishoku chain with comfort food faves like katsu curry & bento boxes. Reliable, if a bit pricier.

-"The teishoku (set meals) and katsu curry are frequently recommended.
-Specifically, the sizzling miso katsu curry and the matcha anmitsu are highlighted as must-try dishes."
+"Customers frequently recommend the katsu curry, especially the sizzling miso katsu curry, and the matcha anmitsu is also highlighted as a must-try dessert."

 Important Note